visualartdesign/DOFavoriteButton/Documents/README.md

 The processes for building and using a path object are separate.
 Building the path is the first process and involves the following steps:

 1. Create  the path object.
+*Tạo UIBezierPath Object*
-2. Set any relevant **drawing attributes** of your  `UIBezierPath`  object, such as the  `[lineWidth]`  or  `[lineJoinStyle]` properties  for **stroked paths** or the  `[usesEvenOddFillRule]`  property for filled paths.
+2. Set any relevant **drawing attributes** of your  `UIBezierPath`  object, such as the  `lineWidth`  or  `lineJoinStyle` properties  for **stroked paths** or the  `usesEvenOddFillRule`  property for filled paths.
 These drawing attributes apply to the entire path.

-3. Set the starting point of the initial segment using the  `[moveToPoint:](https://developer.apple.com/documentation/uikit/uibezierpath/1624343-movetopoint)`  method.
+3. Set the **starting point** of the initial segment using the  `[moveToPoint:]`  method.

-4. Add line and curve segments to define a subpath.
+4. Add **line** and **curve segments** to define a **subpath**.

-5. Optionally, close the subpath by calling  `[closePath](https://developer.apple.com/documentation/uikit/uibezierpath/1624338-close)`, which draws a straight line segment from the end of the last segment to the beginning of the first.
+5. Optionally, close the subpath by calling  `[closePath]`, which draws a **straight line segment** from the end of the **last segment** to the **beginning of the first**.

-6. Optionally, repeat the steps 3, 4, and 5 to define additional subpaths.
+6. Optionally, repeat the steps 3, 4, and 5 to define **additional subpaths**.

-When building your path, you should arrange the points of your path relative to the origin point (0, 0).
+When building your **path**, you should arrange the **points** of your path relative to the origin point (0, 0).
 Doing so makes it easier to move the path around later.
+> Khi build path, thì mày nên sắp xếp những points của mày tương ứng với origin là (0,0) để sau này có thể move the path đi dễ dàng.

 During drawing, the points of your path are applied as-is to the coordinate system of the current graphics context.
 If your path is oriented relative to the origin, all you have to do to reposition it is apply an affine transform with a translation factor to the current graphics context.
+> Khi vẽ, những điểm của your path sẽ được applied như là hệ tọa độ của **current graphics context**.
+Nếu mà path của mày là **oriented** relative to the origin, mày reposition nó bằng cách apply 1 **affine transform** with 1 transtation factor to the current **graphic context**
+> Khó hiểu vãi.

+`as opposed to`: trái ngược với
 The advantage of modifying the graphics context (as opposed to the path object itself) is that you can easily undo the transformation by saving and restoring the graphics state.
+> Ưu điểm của việc modify the **graphic context**  là mày có thể ez undo the transformation bằng cách saving và restoring the graphics state???
+> Khó hiểu quá :((

-To draw your path object, you use the `[stroke]` and `[fill](https://developer.apple.com/documentation/uikit/uibezierpath/1624371-fill)` methods.
+To draw your path object, you use the `[stroke]` and `[fill]` methods.
 These methods render the line and curve segments of your path in the current graphics context.
+> Để draw UIBezierPath, mày dùng `stroke` và `fill` methods.
+Những hàm này sẽ render the line and curve segments of your path in the **current graphics context**

 The rendering process involves rasterizing the line and curve segments using the attributes of the path object.
 The rasterization process does not modify the path object itself.
 As a result, you can render the same path object multiple times in the current context or in another context.
+> The Rendering Process bao gồm Rasterizing the line và curve segments using the attributes of the **UIBezierPath object**.
+The rasterization process không modify the object.... đm khó hiểu quá.

 ## Adding Lines and Polygons to Your Path

-Lines and polygons are simple shapes that you build point-by-point using the `[moveToPoint:](https://developer.apple.com/documentation/uikit/uibezierpath/1624343-movetopoint)` and `[addLineToPoint:](https://developer.apple.com/documentation/uikit/uibezierpath/1624354-addline)` methods.
+Lines and polygons are simple shapes that you build point-by-point using the `[moveToPoint:]` and `[addLineToPoint:]` methods.
 The `moveToPoint:` method sets the starting point of the shape you want to create.
 From that point, you create the lines of the shape using the `addLineToPoint:` method.
 You create the lines in succession, with each line being formed between the previous point and the new point you specify.

 Listing 2-1 shows the code needed to create a pentagon shape using individual line segments.
 (Figure 2-1 shows the result of drawing this shape with appropriate stroke and fill color settings, as described in [Rendering the Contents of a Bézier Path Object](https://developer.apple.com/library/archive/documentation/2DDrawing/Conceptual/DrawingPrintingiOS/BezierPaths/BezierPaths.html#//apple_ref/doc/uid/TP40010156-CH11-SW13).)
 This code sets the initial point of the shape and then adds four connected line segments.
 The fifth segment is added by the call to the `[closePath](https://developer.apple.com/documentation/uikit/uibezierpath/1624338-close)` method, which connects the last point (0, 40) with the first point (100, 0).